Random Products of Standard Maps: Appendix

 The previous Corollary is given for completeness.
 In practice however, checking \textbf{A-4} could be difficult since it depends on the relation between $dS_r^{-1}$ and $d\varphi_r|E^u_A$, and this control may not be achievable.
-This is the cause why in the examples of the third section we appeal to other arguments to deal with the inverse map.
+This is why in the examples given in Section 3 we appeal to other arguments to deal with the inverse map.